US Same Sex VisaFebruary 4, 2015

 Same Sex Marriages

-The financial requirements for the visa for a same-sex couple would be the same as well as the procedures for different-sex couples.
+The financial requirements for the visa for a same-sex couple would be the same.
+This as well as the procedures for different-sex couples.
 If you are considering taking your Thai partner back to the US then you can apply for a K1 visa in Thailand.
 You would need to speak to an immigration lawyer in Thailand about this as very few law firms are at the cutting edge of legal changes in Thailand.

 Note that as stated above you cannot obtain a K3 visa or CR1 visa in Thailand.
 This for a same sex marriage as ‘gay marriage’ or ‘same-sex marriages’ in Thailand is illegal and not recognised.
 If you partner has children you should also be able to apply for a K2 visa for any minor children.
 As stated before, this is all new to Thailand so you can expect delays in the process.
 All requirements would also have to be met such as a visa interview in Bangkok.
 Also a criminal record clearance check as well as a medical check.
 Note also that a visa denial can occur.
 So it is best to take proper legal advice on the subject in Bangkok.